 (3) A Tenant has remained in the property after the lease has expired.
 A Holdover Tenant in the State of Florida is a Tenant that remains in the property after a lease expires.
 Due to the Tenant remaining in the property, an Eviction Action can be filed against a Holdover Tenant.

+There are several ways a Landlord can Evict Tenant in the State of Florida.
 The Law Office of Brian P. Kowal, PA assists Landlords throughout the State of Florida.
 If you are a Landlord and need to evict a Tenant, contact our office today at (954) 990-7552.
 Attorney Brian P. Kowal, Esq. is always available to speak.